 Panthera was incorporated in England and Wales on 8 September 2017.

-The group operates in India – in the state of Rajasthan; and in West Africa – Burkina Faso and Mali.
+The group primarily operates in India – in the state of Rajasthan.
+In addition, the group has operations in Burkina Faso and Mali.

 The following information is being provided for the purposes of AIM Rule 26 last updated 7 July 2022